scottishgovernment/resources.mygov.scot/content-standards/content-strategy.md

 * how changes will be communicated
 * any standards you are working to and where they can find the guidance

-## Communication
+### Communication

 It’s important that everyone understands the impact of your strategy on their work.
 Stakeholder mapping is a good way to work out who your strategy affects, what influence these people have and their level of involvement.

 Leading workshops will help explain what you’re asking people to do and the benefits of having a strategy.

-A content strategy doesn’t need to be a complicated and should be continually reviewed and updated.
+A content strategy doesn’t need to be complicated and should be continually reviewed and updated.
 Regular demonstrations of how you are implementing your strategy will help show progress and highlight good work.

 ## Useful resources:
 * [Content Strategy for the Web by Kristina Halvorson](https://www.contentstrategy.com/content-strategy-for-the-web)